-Boeing Gets 300% Tariff on Competitor After Cozying Up to Trump
+Boeing Gets Big Payoff by Cozying Up to Trump After Charlottesville

 For Boeing, even with the Air Force One angst behind them, it was not easy to gauge the effects of Trump’s erratic behavior on their commercial airliner business.
 For example, when he ranted against China and its trade practices as part of his “America First” policy.
 In 2015 Boeing delivered 191 airliners to China and by 2018 a quarter of all of Boeing’s deliveries will be to Chinese customers—helping to support 150,000 American jobs.

-All this business was something that McNerney had personally driven and he could stress its importance to the White House But that all blew up in August.
-Trump’s refusal to disavow “Jews will not replace us” at Charlottesville appalled the group of advisors—including McNerney.
-But McNerney, according to a report in the New York Times, thought their mission of promoting a pro-business agenda at the White House was too important for them to quit.
+All this business was something that McNerney had personally driven and he could stress its importance to the White House.
+But that all blew up in August.
+Trump’s refusal to disavow “Jews will not replace us” at Charlottesville appalled the group of advisers—including McNerney.
+But McNerney, according to a report in The New York Times, thought their mission of promoting a pro-business agenda at the White House was too important for them to quit.
 He was in a minority.
 The group was dissolved.

 All along, Boeing was unusually belligerent in its bid to block the sale of the Bombardier jets to Delta.
 Their case was based on price dumping.
-They said that Bombardier had given Delta a price of under $20 million per airplane when the actual list price was $79.5 million (analysts believe the cost price is $33.2million).
+They said that Bombardier had given Delta a price of under $20 million per airplane when the actual list price was $79.5 million (analysts believe the cost price is $33.2 million).

 To seasoned observers of Boeing this smacks of blatant hypocrisy.
-In 2011 the World Trade Organization ruled that over the years Boeing had received between three and four billion dollars in local, state and federal support for each of its commercial jet programs.
+In 2011 the World Trade Organization ruled that over the years Boeing had received between $3 billion and $4 billion in local, state, and federal support for each of its commercial jet programs.
 And analysts have calculated that more than 300 Boeing 787 Dreamliners were sold for at least $25 million below cost when the program’s huge cost overruns are accounted for.
-More recently, Boeing gave United Airlines a 70 percent discount on an order for the smallest of the 737 family of jets—specifically to persuade United not to order the Bombardier C-Series.
+More recently, Boeing gave United Airlines a 70 percent discount on an order for the smallest of the 737 family of jets—specifically to persuade United not to order the Bombardier C Series.

 Most airlines are not happy with either Boeing’s action or the punitive tariff imposed by the Trump Commerce Department.
 They want the freedom to choose whatever jet best suits their needs—wherever it is made.

-On the face of it, Bombardier’s C-series jets are not competing in size with any Boeing model.
-Indeed, Delta pointed out that no US manufacturer offers a similar model carrying between 100 and 140 passengers.
-Boeing cancelled their only model in the category, the 717, 10 years ago.
+On the face of it, Bombardier’s C Series jets are not competing in size with any Boeing model.
+Indeed, Delta pointed out that no U.S. manufacturer offers a similar model carrying between 100 and 140 passengers.
+Boeing canceled their only model in the category, the 717, 10 years ago.
 Boeing’s closest current model is the smallest version of its ubiquitous 737.

 But these comparisons of size miss an important point.
-The C-Series cabin introduces a suite of passenger comforts—wider coach class seats, larger windows, vastly improved air quality—that makes the 737’s cabin seem archaic by comparison—which, in fact, it is, since it is essentially a 50-year old design.
+The C Series cabin introduces a suite of passenger comforts—wider coach class seats, larger windows, vastly improved air quality—that makes the 737’s cabin seem archaic by comparison—which, in fact, it is, since it is essentially a 50-year-old design.

 Passengers notice this stuff.
-In essence, Boeing is trying to kill off an airplane that passengers love in order to protect one that no passenger could love—Boeing is still selling so many 737s that passengers have no choice but to fly in it for decades to come.
+In essence, Boeing is trying to kill off an airplane that passengers love in order to protect one that no passenger could love—Boeing is still selling so many 737s that passengers have no choice but to fly in them for decades to come.

 The backlash to the 220 percent tariff has been fierce.
 It is true that the Bombardier program has been kept alive only by an injection of at least $3.5 billion of state funds.
-But the company’s survival is vital both in Canada and Northern Ireland, where the C-Series wings are built and where they are the largest employer.
+But the company’s survival is vital both in Canada and Northern Ireland, where the C Series wings are built and where they are the largest employer.

-What nobody in the White House seemed to realize—or, perhaps, to care about—was that British prime minister Theresa May depends for her majority in the British parliament on a block of ten law makers from the Democratic Unionist Party in Northern Ireland.
-Mrs. May had personally appealed to Trump to block action against Bombardier.
+What nobody in the White House seemed to realize—or, perhaps, to care about—was that British Prime Minister Theresa May depends for her majority in the British parliament on a block of 10 lawmakers from the Democratic Unionist Party in Northern Ireland.
+May had personally appealed to Trump to block action against Bombardier.
 Trump’s indifference has rendered her impotent in the eyes of the Irish politicians—and many others.

-The Commerce Department action cannot take effect until it has been reviewed and either approved, changed or dropped by the government’s International Trade Commission.
-That has to happen by February 1.
-But serious damage has already been done by introducing uncertainty about whether Bombardier can survive.
+The Commerce Department action cannot take effect until it has been reviewed and either approved, changed, or dropped by the government’s International Trade Commission.
+That has to happen by Feb.
+1. But serious damage has already been done by introducing uncertainty about whether Bombardier can survive.

 Canada has threatened to cancel a $5 billion order of Super Hornets from Boeing and the British government has similarly threatened to review all of its future military business with Boeing.
 Amid this festering mess of collateral damage one thing, at least, seems clear: Boeing has a friend in the White House and Britain and Canada do not.